GSA/digitalgov.gov/visual-design/data-visualizations.md

 ## Can you understand the overall trend of the graph?
 Can you quickly grasp the relationship between parts of the data?

+### Why it's important
-**Why it’s important**: Kwame has trouble reading graphs with small text.
+Kwame has trouble reading graphs with small text.

 ### Steps to take
 - Follow data visualization best practices: allow the data and your communication goals for the visualization to dictate the format and visual style, instead of the latest aesthetic trend.